Hosted by site sponsor WebMate.

 The Apple Silicon MacBook Pro models do not have an Ethernet port, but it is straightforward to connect the notebook to a wired Ethernet network with a third-party adapter.

-A variety of adapters are available, but some good options are the Anker PowerExpand 6-in-1 USB-C PD Ethernet Hub available from site sponsor Adorama in the US as well as the OWC USB-C Travel Dock E available from site sponsor OWC worldwide.
+A variety of adapters are available, but a good option is the OWC USB-C Travel Dock E from site sponsor OWC.

 OWC USB-C Travel Dock E